Freedom to Operate (FTO) Search

 What is a Freedom to Operate (FTO) Search?

-Freedom-to-operate (FTO) Search, also known as Freedom-to-practice (FTP), Right-to-Use (RTU), Right to market (RTM) and Clearance study, is a comprehensive analysis conducted to determine whether a product, process, or service can be developed, manufactured, and marketed without infringing on the intellectual property rights (such as patents) of others.
+Freedom-to-operate (FTO) Search, also known as Freedom-to-practice (FTP), Right-to-Use (RTU), Right to market (RTM) or Clearance study, is a comprehensive analysis conducted to determine whether a product, process, or service can be developed, manufactured, and marketed without infringing on the intellectual property rights (such as patents) of others.
 A Freedom-to-Operate (FTO) Search is an important step in the product development cycle, particularly for industries that are heavily reliant on patents for commercialization, such as pharmaceuticals, biotechnology, electronics, and manufacturing.

 This study is conducted in the following scenarios: